hashicorp/vault-plugin-database-couchbase/README.md

 ```
 At this stage you are now ready to initialize the plugin to connect to couchbase cluster using unencrypted or encrypted communications.

-Prior to initializing the plugin, ensure that you have created an adminstration account.
+Prior to initializing the plugin, ensure that you have created an administration account.
 Vault will use the user specified here to create/update/revoke database credentials.
 That user must have the appropriate permissions to perform actions upon other database users.

 ### Unencrypted plugin initialization
 ```